 uring the design phases of a building construction project, one must give attention to general plumbing code requirements that will apply to the type of occupancy and use of the structure, as well as the type of preferred or mandated materials that are to be used for installation purposes.
-Chapter 3, Installation addresses items such as general requirements, protection of plumbing systems, materials and standards, and water/sewer requirements.
+Chapter 3 of this publication, "Installation," addresses items such as general requirements, protection of plumbing systems, materials and standards, and water/ sewer requirements.